acgriswold/Seamless-page-transitions/README.md

-## Seemless
+## Seamless

-This project scaffolds a full stack photography playground with heavy emphasis on micro and macro animations.
+This project scaffolds a full-stack photography playground with a heavy emphasis on micro and macro animations.
-It is an excersize in layout animations and transitioning state between pages.
+It is an exercise in layout animations and transitioning states between pages.

 ## Techstack